 - 1. Students will be exposed to a variety of self-instructional, learner friendly modes of language learning. - 2.
 Students will cultivate the habit of reading passages from the computer monitor.
 Thus providing them with the required facility to face computer based competitive exams like GRE, TOEFL, and GMAT etc. - 3.
 Students will learn better pronunciation through stress, intonation and rhythm. - 4.
-Students will be trained to use language effectively to face interviews, group discussions, and public speaking - 5.
-Students will be initiated into greater use of the computer in resume preparation, report writing, format making etc.
+Students will be trained to use language effectively to face interviews, group discussions, and public speaking - 5.Students will be initiated into greater use of the computer in resume preparation, report writing, format making etc.

 - 1. Remember and understand the different aspects of the English language proficiency with emphasis on LSRW skills. - 2.
 Apply communication skills through various language learning activities. - 3.
 Analyze the English speech sounds, stress, rhythm, intonation and syllable division for better listening and speaking comprehension. - 4.
 Evaluate and exhibit acceptable etiquette essential in social and professional Settings. - 5.
 Create awareness on mother tongue influence and neutralize it in order to improve fluency in spoken English. - 6.
-Create awareness in the preparation of resume writing for Job Application Interview Skills
+Use effective communicative approaches by preparing job application, report and other kinds of writing correspondences.

-- 1. PHONETICS
+1. PHONETICS

+a.
+Definition - Articulation - Phonetic Chart - Pure Vowels and Diphthongs.

+2. MINIMAL PAIRS

+a.
+Definition - Minimal Pairs 1 - Minimal Pairs 2

+3. CLUSTERS AND MARKERS

 - a.
-Definition Articulation Phonetic Chart Pure Vowels and Diphthongs.

-- 2. MINIMAL PAIRS

-- a.
-Definition Minimal Pairs 1 Minimal Pairs 2

-- 3. CLUSTERS AND MARKERS

-- a.
-Consonant Clusters Initial Consonant Cluster -Final Consonant Clusters
+Consonant Clusters Initial Consonant Cluster -Final Consonant Clusters - b.

-- b.
 Past Tense Markers Plural Markers.

-- 4. ICE BREAKING ACTIVITY
+4. ICE BREAKING ACTIVITY

-- 5. Ice Breakers Overview Ice Breakers Activity Why Ice Breaker.
+a.
+Ice Breakers Overview - Ice Breakers Activity - Why Ice Breaker.

-- 6. SYLLABLE
+5. SYLLABLE

-- a.
+a.
 Syllable Overview -Syllable Types.

-7. STRESS
+6. STRESS